 Today’s project is a fun DIY flying toy you can make and fly that sneaks in a little aerodynamics science lesson….
 This is great screen-free activity that get’s the kids outside: Let’s make Zippy Zoomers!

 This post originally appeared here in December 2012.
 I have updated it with a template, easier instructions, and a video.

-Let me just start with the fact that prying my son away from away from video games this first week of winter break has been a challenge…..I managed to convince him to do this project with me the other day and despite some taping frustration he was happily occupied for an hour or so.
+Let me just start with the fact that prying my kids away from away from video games during school breaks is always a challenge…..I managed to convince them to do this project with me the other day and despite some taping frustration they were happily occupied for an hour or so.
 Mission accomplished!
-This was also a great opportunity to work with my new Kid Made Modern tape purchased at Target.
-Their printed tape was perfect for dressing up our Zappy Zoomers!

 - Scotch Tape and/or Decorative Tape